 Major State Taxes as a Percentage of Michigan Personal Income

-Recent growth in state revenue has been driven by individual income and consumption taxes.
+Recent growth in state revenue has been driven by the income tax.
 Other major state taxes have declined as a percentage of state personal income as a result of economic trends or tax policy decisions.